 Iceland is known as the land of fire and ice, where turbulent volcanic forces meet the icy touch of the Arctic to shape an island that is as desolate as it is beautiful.
 Blasted tundra, glistening glaciers and pounding waterfalls are among the many wonders vying for space in the Icelandic wilderness, and the best way to explore the extremes of this spellbinding country is to take a long walk into its heart, on the famous Laugavegur trail.

-Stretching 55km from Landmannalaugar to Thórsmörk, the Laugavegur trail is the country’s most well-known hiking route.
+Stretching 55km from Landmannalaugar to Thórsmörk, the Laugavegur Trail in Iceland is the country’s most well-known hiking route.
 The four-day trek takes you past colourful mountains, warming hot-springs and steep ravines as you wind your way through the landscape of South-East Iceland.

 The trail attracts a steady stream of hikers during its open season (June to August), but it is long enough to allow some distance between yourself and other hikers, so you can still feel that you are experiencing the scenery on a personal level, if that is what you are looking for.